devopshobbies/devops-gpt/README.md

-### directory_generator.py
+### directory_generators
-This file becomes updated when we trigger the template generation API. finally, It generates the MyTerraform directory based on user input which is a template.
+This directory becomes updated when we trigger the template generation API. finally, It generates the MyTerraform directory based on user input which is a template.

 ## ToolChain